timheuer/callisto/readme.md

 ## Credits and Acknowledgements
 * [Tim Heuer](http://timheuer.com/blog/) ([@timheuer](http://twitter.com/timheuer)) - for the initial conception of the toolkit.
 * [Morten Nielsen](http://www.sharpgis.net/) ([@dotMorten](http://twitter.com/dotMorten)) - core contributor
+* Moon logo from [The Noun Project](http://thenounproject.com) which is a great source for Metro style iconography

 ### Open Source Project Credits
 Some of the code represented in the toolkit is forks/ports of other Open Source libraries.
 Where used, their license is reprsented in the code files.